Governor of Maryland, January 15, 2003 to January 17, 2007.

 Born in Baltimore, Maryland, November 25, 1957.
 Attended Gilman School, Baltimore; Princeton University, B.A., 1979; Wake Forest University School of Law, J.D., 1982.
 Admitted to Maryland Bar, 1983.
 Attorney, Ober, Kaler, Grimes & Shriver, 1982-94.
 Member, Womble, Carlyle, Sandridge & Rice, Baltimore, 2007-11.
 Senior Counsel, King & Spalding, Washington, DC, 2011-.
 Member, American, Maryland State, Baltimore City and District of Columbia Bar Associations.
 Board of Directors, Exchange Club Center of Maryland.
 Member, Exchange Club of Towson, 1986-94; Chesapeake Bay Foundation; Izaak Walton League; Lodge no. 469, Towson Elks.
 Executive Committee, Fellowship of Christian Athletes, 1976-79; Princeton University Alumni Association of Maryland, 1987-90.
 Board member, Regional Manufacturing Institute.
 Guardian of Small Business, National Federation of Independent Business, 1987-90, 1995-96.
 Vice-Chair, National Republican Committee (finance), 1999-.
 Board of Directors, Maryland Public Policy Institute, 2007-.
 Co-host, "Bob and Kendel Ehrlich Show", weekly radio show, WBAL-AM, 2007-10.
+Advisory Board, Faces of Valor USA, 2008-.
+Maryland Chair, Mitt Romney Presidential Campaign, 2011-12.
+Author, Turn This Car Around: The Road Map to Restoring America (2011); America: Hope for Change (2013).
 Columnist, The Baltimore Sun, 2012-.
-Maryland Chair, Mitt Romney Presidential Campaign, 2011-.
+Honorary Chair, Maryland Alliance for Justice Reform, 2015-.
 Board of Trustees, Baltimore Council on Foreign Affairs.
 Legislator of the Year, Maryland State's Attorneys Association, 1989; National Conference for the Prevention of Child Abuse, 1994; Maryland State Lodge, Fraternal Order of Police, 1994.
-Author, Turn This Car Around: The Road Map to Restoring America (2011); America: Hope for Change (2013).
 Outstanding Young Marylander, Maryland Jaycees, 1995.
 Tax Fighter Award, National Tax Limitation Committee, 1996.
 Golden Bulldog Award, Watchdogs of the Treasury, 1996.
 Spirit of Enterprise Award, U.S. Chamber of Commerce, 1995, 1996, 1997.
 Distinguished Service Award, German Society of Maryland, 1997.
 Exceptional Legislator Award, 104th Congress, American Health Care Association, 1997.
 Legislator of the Year, National Association of Mortgage Brokers, 1997.
 Federal Official of the Year, National Industries for the Blind, 1998.
 Distinguished Service Award, Columbia Light House for the Blind, 1999.
 Distinguished Marylander Award, Maryland Chapter, National Football Foundation and College Hall of Fame, 2003.
+Louis L. Goldstein Public Service Award, Maryland Retailers Association, 2003.
 Man of the Year Award, Better Business Bureau of Greater Maryland, 2004.
 Governor of the Year, National Multiple Sclerosis Society, 2005.
 Freedom to Compete Award, U.S. Equal Employment Opportunity Commission, 2005.
 Highest Recognition Award, U.S. Secretary of Health and Human Services, 2005.
 Influential Marylanders in Law, Daily Record, 2008.
 Married; two children.

 Growing up in Arbutus